DevonHope/ProManage/README.md

 	- Verify: `where link` and `rustc -vV` shows `x86_64-pc-windows-msvc`
 - Expo dev port busy (19006): change the port or stop existing Expo instances.
 - Plugin version mismatch: keep `tauri-plugin-dialog` crate and `@tauri-apps/plugin-dialog` on the same 2.x minor (e.g. 2.4).
+- Expo/Metro ENOENT watch errors under `src-tauri/target`: we exclude those paths in `ProManageFR/metro.config.js`.
+If you still see it, stop all processes, delete `ProManageFR/.expo` and restart `npm run tauri:dev`.

 ---